 Expanding the Possibilities for Robotics Engineers

 Individuals working as robotics engineers or aspiring to do so will find the most success if they can anticipate needs and effectively work in teams to develop those associated technologies.
-It’s therefore worthwhile for them to start thinking about ways to blend IoT with robotics in entirely new applications or by broadening current use cases.
+It’s therefore worthwhile for them to start thinking about ways to blend IoT with robotics in entirely new applications or by broadening current Applications.

 A skills shortage exists in the robotics market, and specialized websites connect qualified engineers with suitable companies and openings.
 If people have a well-developed knowledge of both IoT and robotics, they could find it’s easier than expected to stand out from their peers.